Research Centers & Facilities

 Stanford Nano Shared Facilities (SNSF): features some of the most advanced nanoscale patterning and characterization capabilities available.

 Stanford Nanofabrication Facility (SNF): a shared lab which supports researchers from all disciplines wishing to explore uses of micro- and nano- fabrication

-Stanford-SLAC Cryo-EM Center (S2C2): We develop experimental and computational methodology for cryo-electron microscopy and tomography and their applications to a broad spectrum of biological systems from molecules to cells essential to understand various biological processes.
-Professor Wah Chiu directs the Stanford-SLAC CryoEM Center (S2C2), which provides the global biomedical community access to the state-of-the-art cryoEM instruments for data collection for high resolution macromolecular structure determination, and offers training to scientists to be capable of conducting cryoEM structure research.
+Stanford-SLAC Cryo-EM Center (S2C2): We develop an experimental and computational methodology for cryo-electron microscopy and tomography and their applications to a broad spectrum of biological systems from molecules to cells essential to understand various biological processes.
+Professor Wah Chiu directs the Stanford-SLAC CryoEM Center (S2C2), which provides the global biomedical community access to state-of-the-art cryoEM instruments for data collection for high-resolution macromolecular structure determination, and offers training to scientists to be capable of conducting cryoEM structure research.